cvc5/ethos/user_manual.md

 - A command `program` for defining side conditions as ordered list of rewrite rules.
 - A command `declare-oracle-fun` for user-provided oracles, that is, functions whose semantics are given by external binaries.
 Oracles can be used e.g. for modular proof checking.
 - Commands for file inclusion (`include`) and referencing (`reference`).
 The latter command can be used to specify the name of an `*.smt2` input file that the proof is associated with.
-- Support for compiling ALF signatures to C++ code that can be integrated into `alfc`.

 In the following sections, we review these features in more detail.
 A full syntax for the commands is given at the end of this document.